 Years ago, strength training was heavily discouraged from athletic courses.
-Coaches would tell their athletes that if they lifted weights or train like bodybuilders, they’d end up like one: stiff, slow, and unable to move.
+Coaches would tell their athletes that if they lifted weights or trained like bodybuilders, they’d end up like one: stiff, slow, and unable to move.
 This philosophy has remained for the most part of the last century, with many athletes focusing on technique drills versus strengthening and conditioning.

 Fast forward to today, strength training and conditioning are simply inseparable from any sport.
 Be it a ball game, a combat sport, or any field of athletics, you can expect that strength training plays a large part in their athlete’s training regimen.
 Coaches who hold their athletes back from doing so are also very rare, but what happened, and why is strength training so popular among sports- even the ones that don’t seem to immediately benefit from it?